cgruver/okd4-single-node-cluster/docs/index.md

        openshift-install --dir=${OKD4_SNC_PATH}/okd4-install-dir wait-for install-complete --log-level debug

+    You will see output similar to:

+       INFO Waiting up to 30m0s for the cluster at https://api.okd4-snc.snc.test:6443 to initialize...
+       DEBUG Still waiting for the cluster to initialize: Working towards 4.4.0-0.okd-2020-05-11-020031: 76% complete

 ### Watching Bootstrap and Install processes in detail:

 To watch a node boot and install: